ecolab-nus/panorama/README.md

 ## Running Example:
-We provide an example to map DFG using LISA.
+We provide an example to map DFG using Panorama.

 ### Map DFG using Panorama: